Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Religious Clubs

 Are you looking for an opportunity to explore your spirituality?
 Or perhaps you'd like to get involved with a ministry specifically for athletes?
-We have several options for students looking for a way to worship on campus.
+Join other students looking for a way to worship on campus.

 View Clubs